jmg04006/Autobots/README.md

 ## Autonomous Vehicle Performance
-> You can try to answer the following questions:
-> 1. How much data did you collected for the final test?
-> 2. How did your model look like? (size? number of parameters? etc.)
-> 3. How good is your model training?
-> 4. How long it took to finish a lap?
-> 5. Any issues observed?

-- This is the [final navigation](https://youtu.be/jehrM9FV0Xk) from December 12, 2023!
-- We collected 24,834 images.
-Each image had its respective throttle and steering value.
-- Below is picture of the training loss curve for our model that was used in the final race
+This is the [final navigation](https://youtu.be/jehrM9FV0Xk) from December 12, 2023!
+Our robot functioned properly and was able to autonomously navigate the maze in about 27 seconds.
+In the process of obtaining data for the final test, we collected 24,834 images, and each image, in addition to its own pixel values, had a respective throttle and steering value.
+Below, we have included a picture of the training loss curve that our model used in the final race.
+The training and test loss are quite low in the end, meaning that our data was sufficient with slight room for error.
+Lastly, the only issue that we observed with our bot during the final race occurred after completing one full lap; our robot would go towards a specific spot in the chairs that was not on the programmed course.
+Therefore, we should consider fine-tuning the model to complete more than one lap.

 ![Loss versus Training Epoch](https://github.com/jmg04006/Autobots/blob/main/media/DonkeyNet_15_epochs_lr_1e_3.png)